raul23/search-ebooks/README.rst

 `:information_source:`

-  The ``--regex`` flag in the examples allow you to perform **regex-based** search of ebook contents and metadata.
+  The ``--regex`` flag in the examples allow you to perform **regex-based** search of ebook contents and metadata, i.e. the ``search-ebooks`` treats the search queries as regular expressions.

 Roadmap
 =======